This recipe for the Best Birthday Cake with moist and fluffy cake paired with rich and creamy milk chocolate buttercream is perfect for celebrating!

 Domain & WordPress blog

 I truly started with nothing.
-And I ended up getting a neon blue point and shoot digital camera for my birthday that I used to take the first pictures published here.
+And I ended up getting a neon blue point and shoot digital camera for my birthday from my grandparents that I used to take the first pictures published here.

 I used to look back at those first photos with embarrassment but now I have pride for how far things have come.